 If the service is licensed for under 2’s, then in order to have supplies sufficient for the age and number of children attending, the emergency supplies must include infant formula and spare sterile bottles.

 The National Emergency Management Agency and the Ministry of Education have produced a template that can be used for planning for a variety of emergencies.

-Ministry of Education's Emergency Management Plan template [DOC, 719 KB].
+Ministry of Education's Emergency Evacuation Management Plan Template.

 Additional guidance is available specifically for services above ground level, we recommend you read Guidance for ECE Services - Evacuation from High Rise Buildings [PDF, 394 KB].